Carpal Tunnel Syndrome

 Treatment of carpal tunnel syndrome

 Change of employment status, rest, wearing a wrist splint or anti-inflammatories can all help to improve symptoms.
-An injection of cortisone into the carpal tunnel can help, especially associated with inflammatory conditions.
+An injection of cortisone into the carpal tunnel can help, especially if the nerve compression is associated with inflammatory conditions.

 During the operation we release the carpal tunnel to provide more space for the median nerve.
 This is performed through a small incision in the palm, under local or regional anaesthesia.
 Local anaesthetic is injected directly into the palm and regional anaesthetic is given as an injection into the arm by the anaesthetist.
 We tend not to recommend general anaesthetic (asleep) as there are risks and recovery is slower.

 After surgery a bulky bandage is applied that can be removed around one week at the earliest.
 Your GP practices nurse can remove the stitches and dressings at 2 weeks postop.
 You can then begin to use your hand normally again.
 Usually, the pain and tingling settle quickly after surgery, although the scar may remain sensitive for longer.
 Any loss of strength will improve very slowly.